I beg to move,

 The Employment Rights Act 1996 gives the right of an employee to have reasonable time off to deal with an emergency, such as a bereavement involving a dependant.
 The employer does not need to pay the employee for this time off, and what “reasonable” means is unclear.
 That can lead to problems when an employer chooses to ignore its moral responsibility to its staff.
 Of course, many employers treat requests for compassionate leave in situations like this sympathetically and do not try to force their employees to return to work before they are ready.
 They may offer paid leave and even have a compassionate leave or bereavement leave policy in place—for example, Facebook announced in February that it would allow its staff to take up to 20 days’ paid compassionate leave for the death of an immediate family member.
 However, a 2014 survey of HR professionals found that the average time that an employee in the UK takes off from work after the death of a close family member was five days.
 A TUC report published last week documented the increasing difficulty that employees have in obtaining leave for family reasons, especially when people are in insecure work, such as on a zero-hours contract.
 The study dealt with caring responsibilities rather than the death of a child, but—difficult as it may be to believe—there are employers that will pressure people to return to work immediately after their child has died.

 The fact that we are debating this issue today owes much to Lucy Herd’s campaign for entitlement to parental leave following the death of a child.
 After her son Jack drowned in 2010, her then partner was only entitled to three days’ leave, one of which had to be for the funeral.
-Lucy’s online petition gained more than 230,000 signatures, and research published by the National Council for Palliative Care in 2014 found that 81% of people questioned believed that there should be a legal right to paid leave after the bereavement of the death of a child or another immediate family member.
+Lucy’s online petition gained more than 230,000 signatures, and research published by the National Council for Palliative Care in 2014 found that 81% of people questioned believed that there should be a legal right to paid leave after bereavement on the death of a child or another immediate family member.

 If someone is forced to return to work when they are not ready, they can find it impossible to function properly.
 In some cases the stress can cause them to become ill, and may actually lead to them taking more time off because of illness than if they had not initially returned so quickly.
 Respondents to the survey of HR professionals in 2014 overwhelmingly said that employees taking time out for compassionate reasons had no adverse effect on staff resourcing.
 In fact, the survey found that companies that did not offer paid compassionate leave were more likely to experience problems with staff resourcing.